UnitTestBot/UTBotJava/utbot-gradle/docs/utbot-gradle.md

   - The name of the mock framework to be used.
   - Can be one of:
     - `'mockito'` _(by default)_

+- `generationTimeout` &ndash;
+    - Time budget for generating tests for one class (in milliseconds).
+    - By default, 60 seconds is used.

 - `codegenLanguage` &ndash;
   - The language of the generated tests.